 Located on the side of a hill overlooking a local village deep in the Sacred Valley, The Huacahuasi Lodge is a beautiful place to call home for the evening on your Lodge to Lodge trek to Machu Picchu.
 Newly built, this lodge is unique as the local village in the valley below has played a large roll in it's construction as well as operation.
 The lodge offers a glimpse into the life in these valleys as well as comfort after trekking all day.

 K’uychi Rumi offers an exclusive lodging alternative for your stay in Peru.
-It consists of seven luxurious and individually designed rustic Andean lodges surrounded by beautiful gardens and native fruit orchards.
+It consists of seven luxurious and individually designed rustic Andean lodges, surrounded by beautiful gardens and native fruit orchards.
 The property is nestled at the foot of some of the most picturesque mountain peaks in all of Peru and is within short distance from the Urubamba River.
-The property is located outside the quaint town of Urubamba in the Sacred Valley of the Incas.
-We are one hour away from the historic and world famous city of Cusco.
-We are half an hour away from the train station to the unforgettable one-hour scenic ride to Machu Picchu.
+It is located outside the quaint town of Urubamba in the Sacred Valley of the Incas, one hour from the world famous city of Cusco and half an hour away from the train station to Machu Picchu.
 Other nearby historical sites and cities include Pisac, Ollantaytambo, Chinchero, Maras, Paucartambo, and Manu National Park.